How to Paint or Stain a Deck

 Stain the Deck Boards

-Keep the spray gun moving anytime you're pulling the trigger.
+On the deck boards, you want to keep the spray gun moving anytime you have the trigger pulled.
 Otherwise you will end up with heavy spots and possible drips.
 It’s always best to cover lightly and fill in with heavier coats as you go.
-Keep a brush on hand to quickly blend in any drips or runs.
+Pro Tip: Keep a brush on hand to quickly blend in any drips or runs.

 Enjoy the New Deck!